alexek1987/ninja-profiles/README.md

-I pretty much chose a lot of these features because I thought I could do a good job on implementing them, I like working with design, and when designing the card component the idea was to stay true to the mock up but also add my own slick and clean details to it and I also chose a few features which I hadn't done before, such as the infinite scroll feature.
+I pretty much chose a lot of these features because I thought I could do a good job on implementing them, I like working with design, and when designing the card component the idea was to stay true to the mock up but also add my own slick and clean details to it.
+I also chose a few features which I hadn't done before, such as the infinite scroll feature.

 ## Thought behind design of code